ZXXYy/ExaminerPro/readme.md

 # you can specify the encodings, strategies, privileges in the coverage.py
 python3 coverage.py
 ```
-For further convenience, we published our test cases of three strategies in zip file under /data directory.
+For further convenience, we published our test cases of three strategies in zip file in Google Drive.
+Please download data in the [link](https://drive.google.com/file/d/1Zr5DtvM2GzOK0tb8EqZNk370xgIQI2lD/view?usp=sharing).

 #### Differential Testing Engine
 All codes related to differential testing engine is under `/diff-engine`.